-- There is a concentration within the meaning of the Federal Act on Cartels and Other Restraints of Competition 1995 (Cartel Act) including the applicable legislation. - The undertakings concerned meet the relevant turnover thresholds or other triggering events (see Question 2, Triggering events/thresholds).
+- There is a concentration within the meaning of the Federal Act on Cartels and Other Restraints of Competition 1995 (Cartel Act) including the applicable legislation. - The undertakings concerned meet the relevant turnover thresholds or other triggering events (see Question 2).